NickStoni/CatchTheSausage/README.md

 # Catch The Sausage Game
-A simple game based on osu!catch concept.
-To run the game make sure
+A simple game based on osu!catch concept
 ## Run
 To run the game, you simply need to run the main.py file.
 To run the game from the console simply execute: